RittikSoni/Flutter-Release-X-Docs/docs/Video Tutorials/frx-tutorial.md

 ---
-id: videos
+id: frx-setup
-title: Video Tutorials 🎬
+title: FRX Setup
-sidebar_position: 12
+sidebar_position: 1
 ---

-## 📺 Video Tutorials

 Watch these step-by-step guides to get started with **Flutter Release X** and ensure your Flutter setup is correct.